The ground-breaking masterpiece

 By Octavia E. Butler

-And the longer Dana spends with Rufus, the more aware she is that her own life might be over before it's even begun.
+And each time Dana saves him, the more aware she is that her own life might be over before it's even begun.

-This is the extraordinary story of two people bound by blood, separated by so much more than time - and confronting the inescapable ties between past and present.
+Octavia E. Butler's ground-breaking masterpiece is the extraordinary story of two people bound by blood, separated by so much more than time.

 Octavia E. Butler (1947-2006) was the author of numerous ground-breaking novels, including Kindred, Wild Seed, and Parable of the Sower.
 Recipient of the Locus, Hugo and Nebula awards, she became the first science fiction writer to receive the MacArthur Fellowship 'Genius Grant'.